tgbnhy/k-paths-clustering/README.md

 ## Visualization
 We use mapv to visulized the cluster result using different color.

+If you are familar with javascript, you can use webstorm to open the webpage and see how the data is demonstrated.

 A visualization using dynamic flow can be found in http://115.146.93.77:8080/TTorchServer/.